-Kinder Morgan, Inc. (NYSE: KMI) is the largest energy infrastructure company in America.
-It owns an interest in or operates approximately 84,000 miles of pipelines and approximately 180 terminals.
-KMI’s pipelines transport natural gas, gasoline, crude oil, CO2 and other products, and its terminals store petroleum products and chemicals, and handle bulk materials like coal and petroleum coke.
+Kinder Morgan, Inc. (NYSE: KMI) is one of the largest energy infrastructure companies in North America.
+It owns an interest in or operates approximately 84,000 miles of pipelines and 155 terminals.
+The company’s pipelines transport natural gas, gasoline, crude oil, CO2 and other products, and its terminals store petroleum products and chemicals, and handle bulk materials like coal and petroleum coke.
 For more information please visit www.kindermorgan.com.

 Important Information Relating to Forward-Looking Statements

 This news release includes forward-looking statements within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 and Section 21E of the Securities and Exchange Act of 1934.
 Generally the words “expects,” “believes,” anticipates,” “plans,” “will,” “shall,” “estimates,” and similar expressions identify forward-looking statements, which are generally not historical in nature.
-Forward-looking statements are subject to risks and uncertainties and are based on the beliefs and assumptions of management, based on information currently available to them.
-Although Kinder Morgan believes that these forward-looking statements are based on reasonable assumptions, it can give no assurance that any such forward-looking statements will materialize.
-Important factors that could cause actual results to differ materially from those expressed in or implied from these forward-looking statements include the risks and uncertainties described in Kinder Morgan’s reports filed with the Securities and Exchange Commission (SEC), including its Annual Report on Form 10-K for the year-ended December 31, 2015 (under the headings “Risk Factors” and “Information Regarding Forward-Looking Statements” and elsewhere) and its subsequent reports, which are available through the SEC’s EDGAR system at www.sec.gov and on our website at ir.kindermorgan.com.
-Forward-looking statements speak only as of the date they were made, and except to the extent required by law, Kinder Morgan undertakes no obligation to update any forward-looking statement because of new information, future events or other factors.
+Forward-looking statements are subject to risks and uncertainties and are based on the beliefs and assumptions of Kinder Morgan and EIG management, based on information currently available to them.
+Although Kinder Morgan and EIG believe that these forward-looking statements are based on reasonable assumptions, the firms can give no assurance that any such forward-looking statements will materialize.
+Important factors that could cause actual results to differ materially from those expressed in or implied from these forward-looking statements include the risks and uncertainties described in Kinder Morgan’s reports filed with the Securities and Exchange Commission, including its Annual Report on Form 10-K for the year-ended December 31, 2015 (under the headings “Risk Factors” and “Information Regarding Forward-Looking Statements” and elsewhere) and its subsequent reports, which are available through the SEC’s EDGAR system at www.sec.gov and on its website at ir.kindermorgan.com.
+Forward-looking statements speak only as of the date they were made, and except to the extent required by law, Kinder Morgan and EIG undertake no obligation to update any forward-looking statement because of new information, future events or other factors.
 Because of these risks and uncertainties, readers should not place undue reliance on these forward-looking statements.